What is a Cryptographic Failure?

 Notable Common Weakness Enumerations (CWEs)

 There are several weaknesses in this area.
-The following list are noteable CWEs.
+The following list are notable CWEs.

 - CWE-259: Use of Hard-coded Password

 - CWE-327: Broken or Risky Crypto Algorithm

 - CWE-331 Insufficient Entropy